jube-home/www.jube.io/_pages/jube-support.md

 permalink: /jube-support/
 ---

-Support provides direct retained access to the [developer](https://www.churchman.io) of Jube to facilitate the implementation, maintenance and ongoing production running of Jube.
 It is perfectly possible to implement and run Jube based on the time spent with the <a href="https://jube-home.github.io/jube/">documentation</a> alone.
 Still, in opting for Support, outcomes are achieved much faster, with fewer resources, expertly delivered and assured.